 Open a browser and show the corresponding help page.

-Switch between the panes of the differences viewer.
-The active pane has the cursor.
+Switch between the panes of the Diff Viewer.
+The active pane has the caret.

 Apply differences between panes (in case of the side-by-side viewer) or between lines (in case of the unified viewer).